satifyy/DatabasesProject/README.md

 # Curriculum Assessment Flask App

-The project instructions in `docs/2.txt` (lines 53‑56) require **“a brief installation/user manual”** targeted at a junior CS student who has not taken a database course.
-This guide walks through every step needed to set up the MySQL database, configure the Flask app, and use the portal locally.

 ## 1. Prerequisites

 1. **Python 3.11+** – download from [python.org/downloads](https://www.python.org/downloads/) and check with `python --version`.
 2. **pip** – bundled with modern Python; verify with `python -m pip --version`.
-3. **Git** – optional but helpful for cloning the repo.
-4. **MySQL** – install from [dev.mysql.com/downloads/mysql](https://dev.mysql.com/downloads/mysql) (or MariaDB but these instructions were tested on MySQL).
+3. **MySQL** – install from [dev.mysql.com/downloads/mysql](https://dev.mysql.com/downloads/mysql) (or MariaDB but these instructions were tested on MySQL).
 During installation, note the root password you choose and allow the service to start automatically.
-5. (Optional) **MySQL Workbench** – GUI for running SQL scripts if you prefer not to use the command line these instructions will be based in the command line.
+4. (Optional) **MySQL Workbench** – GUI for running SQL scripts if you prefer not to use the command line these instructions will be based in the command line.

 ## 2. Create the Database